 What is Wacky Cake?

-Interestingly enough, it’s the combination of vegetable oil and the gluten in the flour that gives this cake such rise and keeps it moist too!
+Interestingly enough, it’s the combination of ingredients like sugar, vegetable oil and the gluten in the flour that gives this cake such rise and keeps it moist too.
 Of course, you could add up to a half cup of applesauce to make it even more moist.
-I’ve done that from time to time myself, but mostly, I find this cake is plenty moist exactly as is!
+I’ve done that from time to time myself, but mostly, I find this cake is plenty moist exactly as is.

 My mom tells me how sometimes for Christmas they’d get an orange and that was really special.
 It certainly makes me look at the oranges I eat differently.
 We have so much to be thankful for.

-Anyway, my mom and I took that recipe from her book and adapted it a little bit.
+Anyway, my mom and I took that crazy cake recipe from her book and adapted it a little bit.

 How to Make Wacky Cake

-Are you surprised to see water in the list of ingredients?
+- water — Are you surprised to see water in the list of ingredients?
 You may think you need to use something like a creamy plant-based milk.
 But, this cake gets its moisture from the vegetable oil, so using water is just fine.
-In fact, it’s preferable!
+In fact, it’s preferable.

 Pour the water mixture into the flour mixture and then stir until combined.
 This recipe is so simple, it doesn’t even require a mixer!